freeCodeCamp/freeCodeCamp/docs/how-to-enable-new-languages.md

 - `algoliaIndices`: This object is a map of Algolia indices for each language.
 To add a new language, use the lowercase language name as the _key_, and `news-` followed by the lowercase ISO 639-1 language code as the _value_.

 > [!NOTE]
-> If you are unsure about the string to use while setting `algoliaIndicies`, send a message to Kris (@scissorsneedfoodtoo), or someone else with access to Algolia, and ask them to check.
+> If you are unsure about the string to use while setting `algoliaIndices`, send a message to Kris (@scissorsneedfoodtoo), or someone else with access to Algolia, and ask them to check.

 For example, if you are launching Dothraki News, here are what the objects / arrays above should look like: